Fuzhou dialect

 Centered in Fuzhou City, the Fuzhou dialect covers 11 cities and counties in China: Fuzhou City Proper, Pingnan, Gutian, Luoyuan, Minqing, Lianjiang, Minhou, Changle, Yongtai, Fuqing and Pingtan; and Lienchiang County (the Matsu Islands), in Taiwan (the ROC).
-It is also the second local language in many northern and middle Fujian cities and counties such as Nanping, Shaowu, Shunchang, Sanming and Youxi.
+It is also the second local language in many northern and middle Fujian cities and counties such as Nanping, Sanming, Shaowu, Shunchang, and Youxi.

-The Fuzhou dialect is also widely spoken in some regions abroad, especially in Southeastern Asian countries like Malaysia and Indonesia.
+The Fuzhou dialect is also widely spoken in some regions abroad, many Fuzhou people have emigrated to Japan, the United States, Canada, the United Kingdom, Australia, New Zealand, and some Southeastern Asian cities.
 The Malaysian city of Sibu is called "New Fuzhou" due to the influx of immigrants there in the late 19th century and early 1900s.
-Many Fuzhou people have also emigrated to Japan, the United States, Canada, the United Kingdom, Australia, New Zealand and Singapore.

 Name

-In Chinese, it is sometimes called 福州語 (Hók-ciŭ-ngṳ̄; pinyin: Fúzhōuyǔ).
-Native speakers also call it Bàng-uâ (平話), meaning "the everyday language."
+In Chinese, it is generally termed in 福州話 (福州话, Fúzhōuhuà), which in the native language (using the romanization Foochow Romanized) is: [huʔ˨˩ tsiu˥˧ ua˨˦˨].
+It is also sometimes called 福州語 (Hók-ciŭ-ngṳ̄; pinyin: Fúzhōuyǔ), using a different term for 'speech'.
+Native speakers also call it Bàng-uâ (平話), meaning "the everyday language".

+In English, the term "Fuzhou dialect" dominates, although "Fuzhounese" is also frequently attested.
 In older works written in English, the variety is called "Foochow dialect", based on the Chinese postal romanization of Fuzhou.

 In Indonesia (especially in Surabaya of East Java), it is known locally as "Hokchia".
 Meanwhile in Malaysia and Singapore, it is often called "Hokchiu" ([hɔk̚˥t͡ɕiu˦]), which is the pronunciation of Fuzhou in the Southern Min Hokkien language or "Huchiu" ([hu˨˩t͡ɕiu˥]), which is the pronunciation of Fuzhou in the Eastern Min language of Fuzhou itself.
-Eastern Min and Southern Min are both spoken in the same Fujian Province, but the name Hokkien, while etymologically derived from the same characters as Fujian (福建), is used in Southeast Asia and the English press to refer specifically to Southern Min, which has a larger number of speakers both within Fujian and in the Chinese diaspora of Southeast Asia.
+Eastern Min and Southern Min are both spoken in the same Fujian Province, but the name Hokkien, while etymologically derived from the same characters as Fujian (福建), is used in Southeast Asia and the English press to refer specifically to Southern Min, which has a much larger number of speakers both within Fujian and in the Chinese diaspora of Southeast Asia.